zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity03.md

    end these steps.
 6. Split the string with data into two fields with horizontal tab as field separator.
 The first field has the ASN or list of ASNs.
-7. Split the ASN fields into ASNs with "/" as field separtor.
+7. Split the ASN fields into ASNs with `/` as field separator.
 8. Verify if steps 3-7 could be processed.
 If not, end these steps (the response was malformed).
 9. From the ASN or ASNs from step 7 create the ASN set for the IP